 Monosymptomatic enuresis is the focus of this topic review.

-NATURAL HISTORY — Primary monosymptomatic nocturnal enuresis has a high rate of spontaneous resolution (approximately 15 percent per year) [2,3].
+NATURAL HISTORY — Primary monosymptomatic nocturnal enuresis has a high rate of spontaneous resolution, with the prevalence decreasing from 16 percent at age 5 years, to 5 percent at age 10 years, and to 1 to 2 percent at age ≥15 years [2,3].
 (See "Nocturnal enuresis in children: Etiology and evaluation", section on 'Epidemiology and natural history'.)

 PRETREATMENT EVALUATION — The evaluation of children with enuresis is discussed separately.
 It is particularly important to look for causes of nocturnal enuresis that may require additional evaluation and treatment (eg, diabetes mellitus, obstructive sleep apnea, encopresis or constipation, bowel and bladder dysfunction, etc).
 It is difficult to successfully treat enuresis if coexistent constipation is not addressed.
 When evaluating for constipation, it may be helpful to ask about soiling in addition to the usual questions about bowel habits.
 (See "Nocturnal enuresis in children: Etiology and evaluation", section on 'Differential diagnosis' and "Sleepwalking and other parasomnias in children", section on 'Sleep enuresis' and "Evaluation of suspected obstructive sleep apnea in children".)

 Overview — Guidelines for the evaluation and management of nocturnal enuresis have been developed by the International Children's Continence Society, the National Institute for Health and Care Excellence (NICE), and the Paediatric Society of New Zealand [4-6].
 The recommendations in this topic review are based upon the recommendations of these groups.

 Management of primary nocturnal enuresis may involve one or a combination of interventions, including: